(by-yay & ae-suh)

 We were born & raised in New York City.
 We’ve known each other since first grade & our bodies are shaped by a shared education.
 Through the personal dynamics of our relationship we address the larger political landscape of our upbringing, struggling to show a reality of violence while communicating a necessity for empathy.

 Hip Hop & African dance languages are the foundation of our technique.
 The rhythms of these techniques inform the way we energetically confront contemporary dance & theatre.

 Baye & Asa is a company creating movement art projects directed by Amadi ‘Baye’ Washington & Sam ‘Asa’ Pratt.
 We met when we were 6 years old.
-Our long friendship gives us the freedom and safety to constantly disagree.
-We expand each other’s artistic capacity, and our brotherhood nourishes the evolution of our work.
-The physical aggression in our choreography is a representation of our political rage, and a yearning to personally implicate ourselves.
-We use our choreography to build theatrical metaphors, interrogate systemic inequities, and contemporize ancient allegories; the characters we shape are righteous, helpless, and fated to their cultural position.
+The physical aggression in our choreography is a symptom of our political rage, and a yearning to personally implicate ourselves.
+We use our choreography to create political metaphors, interrogate systemic inequities, and contemporize ancient allegories; we build theatrical contexts that celebrate, implicate, and condemn the characters onstage.